Al Swift

 Allan Byron Swift (September 12, 1935 – April 20, 2018) was an American Emmy award–winning broadcaster and politician who served as a member of the United States House of Representatives for eight terms from 1979 to 1995.
 He represented the Second Congressional District of Washington as a Democrat.

 Biography

-Swift was born in Tacoma, Washington in 1935.
+Swift was born in Tacoma, Washington, in 1935.
+He studied for two years at Whitman College where he was a member of the Sigma Chi Chapter.
 He received a bachelor's degree from the Central Washington College of Education in 1957.

 Prior to his sixteen years in Congress, Swift was a broadcaster in several stations throughout Washington State in the towns of Walla Walla (KUJ), Ellensburg (KXLE) and Bellingham (KVOS-TV).
 At KVOS, he was Director of News and Public Affairs, producing a series of weekly public interest programs and documentaries and earning an Emmy from the National Academy of Television Arts and Sciences.

 Congress

 He was first elected to the House in 1978, replacing the retiring Lloyd Meeds, for whom Swift had served as an administrative assistant from 1965 to 1969 and from 1977 to 1978.
 Swift won re-election in 1980, 1982, 1984, 1986, 1988, 1990, and 1992.
 Swift served on the powerful Energy and Commerce Committee, of which he was the 5th ranking member during his final term and chair of the subcommittee on Transportation and Hazardous Materials.
 He also chaired the Subcommittee on Elections of the House Administration Committee.
 Among his accomplishments was authorship of Emergency Planning and Community Right-to-Know Act, which was designed to support emergency planning regarding Superfund sites.
 Swift also authored and led the passage of the National Voter Registration Act of 1993, otherwise known as motor-voter, which expanded voter registration options nationwide including drivers license offices and mail-in registration.
 He retired and did not run for re-election in 1994, an election in which the Democrats lost this seat.